 - We Love Memoirs with links to both authors and readers who enjoy memoirs.

 Find your tribe, and you will be rewarded with friendship and support on your publishing journey.

 If you decide to join, you will need to create an author profile, and add your blog link so your posts automatically go to your author page.

-I am participating in the Goodread’s Reading Challenge and aim to read and review 50 books this year, which brings me to my next tip…
+I participate in the Goodread’s Reading Challenge, and last year I read and reviewed 82 books.
+I aim to read and review at least 60 books this year, which brings me to my next tip…

 Read and Review Books

 The majority of the books I have read and reviewed this past year have been memoirs.
 I have also explored new genres, and learned such a lot on the journey.

 If you read and review other authors books, I find you will attract more readers and reviews for your own book.